 The Challenges of Immuno-Oncology Combined Clinical Development, Part IV

-In the final of a four-part series, Jai Balkissoon, vice president of global product development, writes about the challenges in developing immuno-oncology therapies in combination clinical trials.
+In the final of a four-part series, Jai Balkissoon, vice president of medical and scientific strategy, writes about the challenges in developing immuno-oncology therapies in combination clinical trials.

 From the early phases through to approval, clinical development of immuno-oncology (I-O) combination agents poses significant complexities that can be challenging to address.